marco-parillo/Manjaro-Notes/ManjaroHints.md

  * Printers > Add Printers

- * Wait for Discovered Network Printers
+ * Wait for Discovered Network Printers (need to be on the same wireless network)

  * EPSON WF-2760 Series